Friday, June 05, 2020

 - Play The Game -

-We begin each game by placing five mines secretly on your opponent's board (the ST will do the same on yours).
+We begin each game by placing five mines secretly on your opponent's board (the ST will do the same).
 Each player takes turns to safely guide a tank from one edge of their board to the other.
-We start each game by selecting any square from along the bottom row.
-Our tank can only move upwards or diagonally upwards and once a square tile has been used, it's removed from play.
+We play by selecting a square from along the bottom row.
+Our tank can only move upwards or diagonally upwards.
+Once a square tile is used, it’s removed from play.
 Of course, this is obvious and will also restrict your options later on.

-Remember those five hidden mines?
-Well, to help locate them, use your cannon and fire at any square tile.
+To help locate enemy mines, use your cannon and fire at any tile.
 The explosion will either result in a face or a skull: a smiley face means the tile is clean and free to use.
-However, if you see a skull then stay clear otherwise it's instant death - and for the duration of the game.
-Both players repeatably take turns until no tanks remain and the one with the most safely home is the winner.
-Gameplay is simple and easy peasy to learn!
+However, if you see a skull, then stay clear, otherwise it's instant death - and for the duration of the game.
+Both players repeatedly take turns until no tanks remain, and the one who safely returns home is the winner.
+Gameplay is simple and easy-peasy to learn!

 - Graphics & Sounds -

 I wasn't expecting much in the audio dept and that's exactly what I got.
-The old YM chip struggles as I fear Donald wasn't much of a musician?
-There are a few basic effects but it's all pretty lame and the tanks sound like a wasp is trapped in a spider's web.
+The old YM chip struggles, as I fear Donald wasn't much of a musician.
+There are a few basic effects, but it's pretty lame, and the tanks sound like a wasp is trapped in a spider's web.
 Not good.
-However, just like amateur graphics, it really doesn't matter tbh.
+However, just like amateur graphics, it doesn't matter.

-That's right, fancy aesthetics are nice but never necessary so let's take a look at the last screenshot...
+Fancy aesthetics are nice but never necessary, so let's take a look at a screenshot...

 - The CryptO'pinion -

-This game is superb fun no matter what you might be thinking.
-However, it's not perfect and I have a couple of quibbles.
+This game is superb fun, but it's not perfect, and I have a couple of quibbles.
 For example, it's a massive shame that there's no support for two players.
 Also, I'm not convinced about its three difficulty levels, especially when watching the computer make some terrible mistakes.
-Also, the 8x8 grid layout is restricting and can leave both players with zero options towards the end - even though a couple of tanks might remain.
+Also, the 8x8 grid layout is restricting and can leave both players with zero options towards the end, even though a couple of tanks might remain.

-Okay, it's time I stopped being an idiot and remembered this isn't a commercial release.
-Technically rubbish, yet here I am about why you should download Minefield.
-I can't give you much of a solid reason!
-Other than I've played dozens of games and loved every single second of it!!
-Minefield is one of the most enjoyable "PD" games I've ever played.
+It's time I stopped being an idiot and remembered this isn't a commercial release.
+Technically rubbish, yet here I am about to explain why you should play Minefield.
+It's all about gameplay, and I’ve played dozens of battles and loved every moment!!
+Minefield is one of the most enjoyable "PD" games I have ever played.

 Wednesday, June 03, 2020